folkertvanheusden/lightbox/README.md

 * arduino/ contains the "firmware" for the ESP8266
-* python/ contains some example Python scripts to interact with it altough Pixelflood will work just fine
+* python/ contains some example Python scripts to interact with it altough Pixelflood and DDP will work just fine

-=== by Folkert van Heusden
+Written by Folkert van Heusden